ai-mindset/ai-mindset.github.io/_posts/2024-12-07-TIL-llm-quantisation.md

 - Almost perfect quality, file size 5.15GB

 The main tradeoff: Fewer bits means smaller files but lower quality.
 More bits means better quality but larger files.
 This lets users choose what works best for their needs.
-When compressing numbers in Type-1 quantization, each block keeps track of its smallest value (the minimum).
+When compressing numbers in Type-1 quantisation, each block keeps track of its smallest value (the minimum).
 When reconstructing the weights, this minimum is added back after multiplication.
 This helps preserve the range of values more accurately than just using scaling alone.

 A simple way to think of this concept is:
 - Type-0 just stretches/shrinks values using a scale